metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 Green Bay can maintain some production on the ground against Seattle's heavy defensive front.

 **Seattle covers if**
-Russell Wilson and his explosive playmakers can keep pace with Green Bay's prodigious offense.
+Russell Wilson and his explosive playmakers can keep pace with Green Bay's prodigious offense
+\- OR -
+the aftereffects of COVID starts to hinder Aaron Rodgers as the game progresses through the late afternoon.

 ***